SAP-samples/cap-service-integration-codejam/exercises/02-explore-basic-service/README.md

 While this is not unexpected, take a moment to consider what else is evident from the content of this generated web page, beyond the list of entities with links to the corresponding entity set resources and Fiori preview apps:

 * There are no "Web Applications" as this is a headless service (and we have very little in the Application layer, certainly not any HTML)
-* There are endpoints for just a single service, and that service is represented by the service prefix `/incidents`, which just happens also to be the path to the corresponding OData service document (at <http://localhost:4004/incidents>), just as `/incidents/$metadata` happens to be the path to the metadata document of the service (at <http://localhost:4004/incidents/$metadata>)
+* There are endpoints for just a single service, and that service is represented by the service path `/odata/v4/incidents`, which just happens also to be the path to the corresponding OData service document (at <http://localhost:4004/odata/v4/incidents>), just as `/odata/v4/incidents/$metadata` happens to be the path to the metadata document of the service (at <http://localhost:4004/odata/v4/incidents/$metadata>)

+> If you're wondering about the `/odata/v4` protocol prefix of the service path `/odata/v4/incidents`, this was [added in the June 2023 release](https://cap.cloud.sap/docs/releases/jun23#changed-default-service-path).

 ## Summary